sarkonovich/Alexa-Hue/README.md

 *"Alexa, tell....to save scene as romantic on the kitchen lights."*

-This method will work a lot better if you add the name of the scene you are creating to the SCENES custom slot values *before* you save the scene.
+This method is probably not as reliable as the first, but it works.
+It will work a lot better if you add the name of the scene you are creating to the SCENES custom slot values *before* you save the scene.

 **Why do I have to keep adding the names of the scenes/groups in the developer's portal?** I have not included lots and lots of sample utterances or custom slot values.
 Because of this, the voice recognition for arbitrary words will not be very good.
 However, the recognition for the supplied values will be very, very good.
 (It's a trade off.)
 Since you you using this to control just your lights, there's no need for the program to recognize just anything you say. *Remember*, even if you add scenes with an app, recognition will be much better if you add the scene (and group, and light) names as values in the relevant custom slot.

+**Alexa keeps saying she can't find a group (light, or scene) named "Marks Room" even though I know there it exists?**  This is likely a voice recognitions problem.
+Look in the settings tab of the Alexa app, under history.
+There you can see exactly what Alexa heard for everthing you say.
+Perhaps she heard "Marcs room"?
+This shouldn't happen if you've added the name of the light/group/scene as a value in the relevant custom slot, but who knows?
+Alexa is not constrained to recognize only those values

+**Alexa keeps asking me to specify a light or lights, but I did.** Again, this is likely a recognition problem.
+Check that she heard what you correctly.
+For example, she might be hearing "recipe like" instead of "recipe light."
+I've taken care of a couple common mistakes in the app (you can say "turn on the bedroom like" and it will still work), but there might be others.
+In the history section of the app you can give feedback and tell Alexa that she misheard.
+If you do this a few times, she usually corrects the error.